San Sebastián 2024

 Erreplika (2024) by Pello Gutiérrez starts out in a form similar to Lea Hartlaub’s essay film sr (2024)—oneiric and tracing together disparate parts—before morphing into a focused intellectual meditation on the Virgin of Zukuñaga, a precious 13th century religious sculpture whose unsolved theft became a source of trauma for the Gipuzkoan town of Hernani.
 Gutiérrez’s film is a pastiche of historical photographs, conversations, dramatic readings of texts, and archival material from his father, always surprising in its eclecticness.
 Through voice-over and by attempting to understand the collective memory of the sculpture, Gutiérrez questions the community's fixation on finding the “original” work, even though several replicas have been made and worshiped just the same.
 Near the end of the film, he brings to the fore the idea that “original” can suggest something that stays “true to its roots” but also something “different” and “novel,” a word that seemingly contradicts in its temporal meaning.
 However, this insight comes far too late to be examined in a satisfying way, save for further musings on the human obsession with symbols and the ways in which we endow meaning.

 Through two films and a curated dinner, setting off my final days at the festival was my engagement with the “Culinary Zinema” section, which daringly encourages viewers to think of cinema beyond time, sound, and visuals.
-In Mugaritz: Sin Pan ni Postre (2024), Paco Plaza takes a close look at the R&D process behind the cuisine at the famed experimental and oft-controversial three-Michelin-starred Mugaritz, located just outside San Sebastián.
+In Mugaritz: Sin Pan ni Postre (2024), Paco Plaza takes a close look at the R&D process behind the cuisine at the famed experimental and oft-controversial two-Michelin-starred Mugaritz, located just outside San Sebastián.
 The chef, Andoni Luis Aduriz, pushes his team to disregard diners’ pursuit of a hedonistic, sensual experience.
 Dining at Mugaritz means putting aside even the alimentative value of food which, upon reflection, is a considerably privileged position to be in.
 In haute cuisine, as in art, Aduriz says in the film, customers seek a Rubens or Van Gogh and at the restaurant are instead, to their displeasure, met with a Rothko or Pollock.
 To him, however, that’s the goal.

 From Mugaritz, it's easier to see what the culinary arts can offer back to the cinematic.
 After attending the “Culinary Zinema” dinner curated by Argentine chef Paulo Airaudo, whose restaurant Amelia is a fine dining staple of Spain, I needed to talk to someone who works with a completely different medium.
 Airaudo loves to watch films across all genres and styles: “Food is the same; it’s about the culture,” he says.
 It’s less about what it is and more about how it comes to be, he continues: “why you eat it and what you understand about it.”